 Selecting a fee region

-Residents (TOW code 12) and clinical fellows (TOW code 13) must select the fee region where they are registered in a training program.
+Residents and clinical fellows (TOW code 12) must select the fee region where they are registered in a training program.

-Residents in TOW code 14 must select the fee region where they moonlight or where their training program is registered, whichever one has the higher fee.
+Residents and clinical fellows in TOW code 14 must select the fee region where they moonlight or where their training program is registered, whichever one has the higher fee.